-Being back at school, especially after such a ling break, is a bit of a shock to the system for all of us.
-Lots of children are coming out of school in foul moods which is no fun for them or us as parents.
+Being back at school, especially after such a long break, is a bit of a shock to the system for all of us.
+Lots of children are coming out of primary school in foul moods which is no fun for them or us as parents.
 Here are my top 5 tips on how to deal with after school grumpiness.

 Feed Them, Quick!

 Having been at home, demanding snacks roughly every ten minutes for an extended period of time, the requirement to to survive for six hours on one snack and one meal, is somewhat challenging.
 I would suggest arriving at school pick up with easy to eat food.
 For some children it may be best to place the food on the floor before they exit the classroom and back away to a safe distance, thus avoiding any injury when the leap on you to try and take it.

 If feeding them straight out of the classroom isn’t an option (quite possibly you would prefer them to wash their hands first) then planning ahead so there is a snack ready a soon as you get home is useful.
 For children who are really hungry after school, you might want to swap dinner and snack around so they eat their main meal straight after school and have a lighter snack before bed.
 This can work well if they have late evening after school activities.
 On the other hand, adults rarely want dinner at 4pm so it isn’t very conductive to family mealtimes.

 When your child comes out of school, you haven’t seen them for 6 hours!
 For 6 whole hours they’ve been off living their life without you and you (being the nosy Mum that we all are) want to know what they’ve been up to.
 They, on the other hand, rarely feel like telling you.
 If you ask them about their day straight out of school, you’ll likely get answers like, “I don’t know”, “I can’t remember”, “Nothing” or just a grunt.